What happens when the council receives a petition?

 If we can do what your petition asks for, the acknowledgement may confirm that we have taken the action requested and the petition will be closed.
 If the petition has enough signatures to trigger a council debate, or a senior officer giving evidence, then the acknowledgment will confirm this and tell you when and where the meeting will take place.

 If the petition needs more investigation, we will tell you the steps we plan to take.

 If the petition applies to a planning or licensing application, is a statutory petition (for example requesting a referendum on having an elected mayor), or on a matter where there is already an existing right of appeal, such as council tax banding and non-domestic rates, other procedures apply.

 We will not take action on any petition which we consider to be vexatious, abusive or otherwise inappropriate and will explain the reasons for this in our acknowledgement of the petition.

 To ensure that people know what we are doing in response to the petitions we receive, the details of all the petitions submitted to us will be published on our website, except in cases where this would be inappropriate.
 Whenever possible we will also publish all correspondence relating to the petition (all personal details will be removed).

-The relevant ward councillor(s) and Heads of Services/officers will be informed when a petition covering their wards/areas of responsibility is received and when/how the petition will be considered.
+The relevant ward councillor(s) and Directors/officers will be informed when a petition covering their wards/areas of responsibility is received and when/how the petition will be considered.